bitrip-code/api-dev-documentation/README.md

 ## `POST /label`

-Create a new label.
+Creates a new label.
 Data must be sent as JSON body information.

 - `uid` (required) User ID